Our Laws

 Doòli

 There is Doòli for animals and plants to show them respect.
 Personal Doòli is for how people should behave properly towards each other in everyday life.
+Doòli is an endless process of learning how to live in balance and harmony with everything in this world and the spiritual one beyond.

 Traditional Law

 Traditional Law is a set of rules that people follow to keep a community healthy and safe.
-Traditional Law is also a part of Doòliand some people call them “DoòliLaws”.
+Traditional Law is also a part of Doòli and some people call them “DoòliLaws”.
 Traditional laws are a bit different because they are not just between a person and the creator but also require the cooperation and advice of other people.
-When a “law” was broken it was up to the whole community to correct this problem
+When a “law” was broken it was up to the whole community to correct this problem.

-All of Dän Ki, including Doòli and Traditional Law, are guided by four major principles: Caring, Sharing, Respect, and Teaching
+All of Dän Ki, including Doòli and Traditional Law, are guided by four major principles: Caring, Sharing, Respect, and Teaching.